sajswl/encryptonize-core/kubernetes/README.md

 ### Fluentbit

-You will need to deploy fluentbit to each of the three clusters.
-First fetch the Elasticsearch
+You will need to deploy fluentbit to each of the clusters that you want to monitor.
+Note that the kustomization files are already configured to deploy fluentbit, but you need to do some certificate bootstrapping to enable Fluentbit connection to Elasticsearch.
+To do the bootstrapping fetch the Elasticsearch certificates from the cluster where Elasticsearch is deployed:
-certificates:
 ```bash
 kubectl -n elasticsearch get secrets elasticsearch-es-http-certs-public -o jsonpath="{.data['tls\.crt']}" | base64 -d > es.crt
 kubectl -n elasticsearch get secrets elasticsearch-es-http-certs-public -o jsonpath="{.data['ca\.crt']}" | base64 -d > es-ca.crt